facebookarchive/caffe2/_docs/custom-operators.md

                                adam, input_device_options)
 ```

-For a fancier example that demonstrates drawing more sophisticated elements.
+For a fancier example that demonstrates drawing more sophisticated elements:

 ```
 @given(prediction=hu.arrays(dims=[10, 3],